Ikiza: Ethnic tensions in Burundi

 Mwambutsa angered Burundi's politicians by repeatedly intervening in their affairs to try and reform the country's fractious governments.
 The violence against Tutsis in the Rwandan Revolution of 1962–1963 heightened domestic ethnic anxieties.
 From this point on, every Tutsi-dominated regime in Burundi was keen to prevent a similar revolution in their own country.
 By 1965, assassinations, subversive plots, and an attempted coup had generated the murder of numerous Hutu members of Parliament and sparked ethnic violence in rural areas.
-The following year Mwambutsa handed over the monarchy to his son Ntare V. Ntare was soon thereafter deposed in a coup led by a young Tutsi soldier in the Burundian Army, Michel Micombero.
-Micombero was installed as President of Burundi and under his rule power was increasingly concentrated in the hands of Tutsis, particularly a coterie from Bururi Province dubbed the Groupe de Bururi, while Hutu participation in government was steadily reduced.
+The following year Mwambutsa was ousted in a coup in favor of his son Ntare V. Ntare was soon thereafter deposed in another coup led by a young Tutsi officer in the Burundian military, Michel Micombero.
+Micombero abolished the monarchy and was installed as President of Burundi; under his rule power was increasingly concentrated in the hands of Tutsis, particularly a coterie from Bururi Province dubbed the Groupe de Bururi, while Hutu participation in government was steadily reduced.
 Rumours of a Hutu coup plot in 1969 led the government to execute dozens of Hutu public figures.
 By the early 1970s, Burundi had a population of roughly five million, of which approximately 85 percent were Hutu, 14 percent were Tutsi, and one percent were Twa.

 During the same period tensions rose between the Tutsi subgroups—the Tutsi-Banyaruguru and the Tutsi-Hima.
 The Tutsi-Banyaruguru were historically connected to the monarchy, whereas Micombero and many of his Bururi associates were Tutsi-Hima.
 His government accused several prominent Banyaruguru in July 1971 of plotting to restore Ntare to the throne.
-On January 14, 1972 a military tribunal sentenced nine Banyaruguru to death and another seven to life in prison for conspiracy.
+On January 14, 1972, a military tribunal sentenced nine Banyaruguru to death and another seven to life in prison for conspiracy.
 The Tutsi division greatly weakened the legitimacy of Micombero's Hima-dominated government.